How rates are calculated

 - libraries and community activities

 - pest eradication.

-The charge is calculated by multiplying the average rateable valuation by the budget's dollar rate.
+The charge is calculated by multiplying the average rateable valuation by the budget's rating category figure.
 There is a different minimum annual charge for all properties (except land use 72).

 Brisbane's special rates areas include: